 - Bladders – specialist sacks which can be fitted beneath floors but must be installed professionally

-All of these water tanks can be installed by Twin Electrics & Plumbing to help you harvest your local rainwater.
+All of these water tanks can be installed by Plumbing Services Melbourne to help you harvest your local rainwater.
 Discrete and effective, this is an increasingly popular choice for people who are seeking to establish their own water source.
 While bore holes may still be in use across rural Australia, many suburban and city environments must look to other, more modern ways of collecting the rainfall of winter.
 Water tanks are an environmentally friendly solution which allow us to reuse a naturally occurring resource during the dry season.

 Rainwater may not be drinkable by us but it can be used for a variety of other tasks which are affected by water limitations such as hosepipe bans.
 These tasks can include watering plants and lawns, washing cars and a water source for animals.
 Particularly clean collected water can also be used to flush your toilet, wash clothes and even shower.
 Rainwater harvesting is a sensible and environmentally choice for you and your family, encouraged by the Australian Government.